V4Fire/Client/src/base/b-router/README.md

 ## How the router do transitions?

 It uses the `core/router` module as a strategy.
 This module contains interfaces for the router engine, declaration of routes, route object, etc., and provides "strategies" or "engines" to do transitions.
-The engines are specified within the "engines" directory.
+The engines are specified within the `engines` directory.
-By default, we have only one engine that is based on the browser history API, but you can create your engine.
+By default, we have only one engine based on the browser history API, but you can create your own engine.
 The active or default engine is exported from the `engines/index.ts` file.

 ## What exactly can we specify as route options?

-When we are declaring routes, we can specify extra parameters for each route.
+When we are declaring routes, we can specify extra parameters to each route.
 Some parameters are tied with the way we do the transitions; other parameters can provide some meta-information of a route.
 Also, we can add extra parameters to our needs.

 ### Specifying a path to a route